DominikBBB/PP1-Saxon-Palace/README.md

 ## Strategy:

-- 1
-- 2
-- 3
+### Project Goals:

 My goal in this project is to promote the Saxon Palace in Warsaw to the market to allow the users learn about history of the Palace and to raise the awareness of the purpose of the reconstruction.

-### Project Goals:

-- 1
-- 2
-- 3

 ### Business Goals:

-- 1
-- 2
-- 3
+1. Promote the Saxon Palace and its surroundings,
+2. Encourage visitors to explore this historical place,
+3. Provide useful information about Old Saxon Palace and its reconstruction,
+4. Provide the contact form, so the users will be able to send enquiries,
+5. Include short video to promote New Saxon Palace,
+6. Include the map with the location of Old Saxon Palace.

 ### Customer Goals:

-- 1
-- 2
-- 3
+1. Easy to find information about The Saxon Palace in Warsaw,
+2. Easy to use application on mobile devices with user-friendly site navigation,
+3. Easy to find more information through links to social media,
+4. Easy to find contact form for sending enquiries.

 [Back to Table Of Contents](#table-of-contents)